Krishan-R/AllTheBeans/README.md

 1. Clone the repository
 2. Restore the NuGet packages, either with Visual Studio or the `dotnet restore` command
-3. Ensure that configuration is correct in the `appsettings.json`, particularly the database connection string.
+3. Ensure that configuration is correct in the `appsettings.json` (or .NET User Secrets!), particularly the database connection string.
 4. Run/Debug with Visual Studio
 5. The application should be available at [http://localhost:8080](http://localhost:8080)